Norfolk Railway: Lowestoft Railway and Harbour

-Opposition from Yarmouth was confined to technical and drainage issues, and the Bill was passed on 30 June 1845; share capital was to be £120,000, of which £80,000 was for building an eleven mile railway and £40,000 was for harbour improvements at Lowestoft itself.
+Opposition from Yarmouth was confined to technical and drainage issues, and the Lowestoft Railway and Harbour Act 1845 (8 & 9 Vict. c. xlv) was passed on 30 June 1845; share capital was to be £120,000, of which £80,000 was for building an eleven mile railway and £40,000 was for harbour improvements at Lowestoft itself.
 Two swing bridges would be required on the line.
 The cost of completing the harbour works alone was later estimated at £174,516.

 The line opened on 3 May 1847 to goods and 1 July 1847 to passenger traffic.
 However before this opening, the company's line was leased by the Norfolk Railway, in 1846.
 The lease gave the Norfolk Railway control of the Lowestoft company in perpetuity, for 4% on the Lowestoft capital of £120,000, dividing any additional profit between them.

 Dereham and Fakenham branch

 During 1845 a furious and controversial series of discussions took place in Norwich about a railway to Dereham and Fakenham, and the route it should take.
 A branch from Wymondham to Dereham was already authorised, and after considerable argument, it was proceeded with.
 It opened from Wymondham to Dereham on 7 December 1846 for goods trains and on 15 February 1847 for passengers.
 The powers naturally passed to the Norfolk Railway.
-The following year, during construction, the Norfolk Railway sought an Act to extend the Dereham line to Wells and Blakeney; this was granted by an Act of 1846.
+The following year, during construction, the Norfolk Railway sought an act of Parliament to extend the Dereham line to Wells and Blakeney; this was granted by the Norfolk Railway Extensions (Dereham, Wells and Blakeney Branch) Act 1846 (9 & 10 Vict. c. clxix).

 The Wells and Blakeney extensions were not built, and the new work was confined to building to Fakenham only.
 The construction contract was let to Peto in the Spring of 1847.